AARP is hosting a weekly live Coronavirus Information Tele-Town Hall on Thursdays.

 How is the coronavirus spreading?

-Health officials are still trying to better understand how COVID-19 is spreading among people.
-Most of what experts do know is largely based on what is known about similar coronaviruses.
+Much of what experts know is based on what is known about similar coronaviruses.
 When person-to-person transmission occurred with Middle Eastern respiratory syndrome coronavirus (MERS-CoV) and severe acute respiratory syndrome coronavirus (SARS-CoV), respiratory droplets from coughs and sneezes from an infected person were the likely culprit, according to the CDC.
 Those droplets can land in the mouths or noses of nearby people or be inhaled into the lungs.

 It may be possible to get COVID-19 by touching a contaminated surface or object and then touching your mouth, nose or eyes, “but this is not thought to be the main way the virus spreads,” the CDC says.